Nigel G Wilcox

 Cigarette lighter has been installed, everything worked before it went in, now it is in, nothing, even with a new filament...
 I have done these type of jobs without problems in the past, but this car seems reluctant to cooperate.
 This will still need to be sorted out and I will eventually get around to it.

-After hours threading wires through from the back to the front of the vehicle, for the speakers and radio, I have now completed the two rear and the two in-the front footwells, all labelled up too!
-On the passengers side there are circuits attached to the speaker and this could possibly cause a few problems, as I am not sure what this board does.
+After hours threading wires through from the mid-back to the front of the vehicle, for the speakers and radio, I have now completed the two rear and the two in-the front footwells, all labelled up too!
+On the passengers side there was some form of speaker amplifier attached to one of the speakers and this could possibly cause a few problems, as I am not sure what this board did.
 I have attached two more wires onto the speakers over the existing ones using solder.
 Inline fuses have also gone in, and the utility wires have also been connected.
 I haven't wired the speakers in the door as this will be another job for another day.
 My main goal has been to get the radio and current wired-up speakers to work initially.

 Ready to try the radio and I am stopped abruptly, no low rated fuses to insert into their holders, a need to visit the local auto shop.
 It is late, so not today.....